leonore/deep-learning-for-immune-cells/timelog.md

 ### 31 January
 - *1.5 hours* Visiting immunology building to look at current software being used for cell image analysis and writing up notes
+- *1.5 hours* Bulletpoint dissertation writing, additional background research on previous uses of image segmentation
+- *0.5 hours* Writing out (on paper) a restructured dissertation plan; using materials and methods instead of analysis and design